Rameswarbangaru/othello/README.md

 6.The game ends when the board is full or no moves exist.<br>
 Player with more discs wins.!!!!
 # Features
-Yoy will be able to continue the previous game , it an old game exist.
+You will be able to continue the previous game , it an old game exist.